 Americares President and CEO

-By supporting over 4,000 health centers worldwide with transformative health programs and donations of medicine and medical supplies, Americares improves the health of millions of people in need.
-Americares helps communities prepare for, respond to and recover from disasters; increase access to medicine and medical supplies; improve and expand clinical services; and prevent disease and promote good health.
-The world’s leading nonprofit provider of donated medicine and medical supplies, Americares delivers over $1 billion in aid annually to an average of 85 countries.
+Americares President and CEO Christine Squires leads a health-focused relief and development organization that saves lives and improves health for people affected by poverty or disaster.By supporting over 4,000 health centers worldwide with transformative health projects, medicine and medical supplies, Americares improves the health of millions of people affected by poverty or disaster every year.
+One of the world’s leading nonprofit providers of donated medicine and medical supplies, Americares delivers over $1 billion in aid annually to an average of 85 countries.